IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 phi_today = None
 ```

-the AR filter is skipped completely.
+the filter is skipped completely.

 This is the configuration used by the final strategy.

 ---

-# Final Signal Specification
+## Final Signal Specification

-The final strategy therefore uses:
+The final strategy uses:

 ```math
 H=40